 Your position, and the work you perform, are central to the purpose and reason for the existence of the NTSB; i.e., determining the probable cause(s) of transportation accidents/incidents and promoting transportation safety.
-The investigations you and your co-claimants conduct are the mission core of the NTSB and, thus, the decisions and recommendations that you make are of fundamental importance to the "business" of the NTSB.
+The investigations you conduct are the mission core of the NTSB and, thus, the decisions and recommendations that you make are of fundamental importance to the "business" of the NTSB.

 These functions are performed within the overall policies, objectives, and requirements prescribed by NTSB regulations, guidelines, and procedures.
-As you and [employee's name] discussed during our on-site review, and our independent review confirmed, NTSB accident investigation manuals are very general in nature.
-You are relied upon to independently formulate and develop plans, procedures, and timetables to accomplish the desired outcomes and to affect necessary coordination and integration with other organizations in accomplishing the NTSB air safety program execution functions of your position.
+As discussed during our on-site review, and our independent review confirmed, NTSB accident investigation manuals are very general in nature.
+The NTSB relies upon you to independently formulate and develop plans, procedures, and timetables to accomplish the desired outcomes and to affect necessary coordination and integration with other organizations in accomplishing the NTSB highway safety program execution functions of your position.
 The very nature and purpose of your position are to represent the NTSB as management's on-site agent and voice.

-You work under "minimal supervision."
-You are expected to keep your supervisor "informed of significant issues as they are developed in the course of the investigation."
-The very nature of your independent field work vests you with significant representational authority and responsibility, including "meets and deals with the public effectively under difficult circumstances."
+You work within "technical and administrative policy guidance."
+Your work is "quality controlled by the Regional Director."
+The very nature of your independent field work vests you with significant representational authority and responsibility.
+This includes meeting and dealing with the public effectively under difficult circumstances, and representing the NTSB with on-site media personnel.
 The performance of work of a predominately technical nature, i.e., accident/incident investigation and analysis and design, does not preclude the crediting of this criterion.
 Business and support services cover a variety of technical and more complex analytical functions as described above.

-The investigation, analysis and related functions of your position reflect support services of substantial importance to the organization in which you work in that they affect the ability of the NTSB to accomplish its mandated program mission for air safety matters.
-This work entails executing major components of the NTSB air safety management program.
+The investigation, analysis and related functions of your position reflect support services of substantial importance to the organization in which you work in that they affect the ability of the NTSB to accomplish its mandated program mission for highway safety matters.
+This work entails executing major components of the NTSB highway safety management program.
 You also perform program planning and development functions when you propose safety recommendations, notwithstanding the subsequent review and control process.
+You also perform program planning and development functions when you identifying potential special investigation and safety topics.
 Accordingly, we find that your position meets this criterion.